 So, here’s how computers represent each number above: They assign a 1 or a 0 to each finger position.
 If the finger is up, it’s assigned a 1.
 If the finger is down, it’s assigned a 0.

 So example A (fourteen) would be represented as 1110.
-Example B above (five) would be represented as 0111.
+Example B above (seven) would be represented as 0111.
 Example C would be represented as 1001.

 Incidentally, the weighting of 8, 4, 2, 1 on each finger is called binary weighting: each finger has a value of twice the finger to the right of it.
 To complete the analogy, each finger represents one bit: one unit of binary information (a 1 or a 0).
 With four fingers/bits, we can represent any number between zero (all fingers down) to fifteen (Illustration A: all fingers up; 8+4+2+1).